NEWS

 Representative Image Source: A philosophical moment in the hen house.
 (Photo by Found Image Holdings Inc/Getty Images)

-Explaining to BBC Science Focus, zoologist Luis Villazon said the same thing, “Eggs are much older than chickens.”
+Zoologist Luis Villazon echoed the same conclusion in an interview with BBC Science Focus: “Eggs are much older than chickens.”
 According to his hypothesis, eggs were laid long before chickens evolved into existence.
 Those were not chicken eggs, but they were surely eggs.
 Villazon elaborated by saying that dinosaurs in the Jurassic era laid eggs, plus the fish that first crawled out of the seas laid eggs.
 Additionally, 500 million years ago in the Cambrian Period, the creepy monsters that swam in the warm shallow waters also laid eggs.
 Mitch Jackson explained the same saying that chickens evolved from reptiles.
 “The genetic mutations that led to the development of the first chicken would have occurred in the DNA of the egg.
 Therefore, the egg containing the first chicken, laid by a bird that was not yet genetically a chicken, came before the chicken itself,” he wrote in a tweet.

 Villazon added that chickens first evolved from a species called the red jungle fowl.
 “Chickens are the same species as the red jungle fowl of Southeast Asia, although they were probably hybridized with the grey jungle fowl when domesticated 10,000 years ago.
 At some point in evolutionary history when there were no chickens, two birds that were almost-but-not-quite chickens mated and laid an egg that hatched into the first chicken,” he explained.

-In 2023, researchers at Nanjing University and the University of Bristol in the UK concluded that early ancestors of birds and reptiles birthed live young offspring rather than laying eggs from which they hatched later.
+In 2023, researchers from Nanjing University and the University of Bristol made an intriguing discovery: early ancestors of birds and reptiles gave birth to live young, rather than laying eggs.
 Per The Mirror, they studied 51 fossil species and 29 living species to carry out this research.
 They extended the concept to “Extended Embryo Retention (EER),” in which mothers retain their young for different periods, not just nine months.

 Representative Image Source: Close-up of newly hatched chick (Getty Images)